gabalayan/CyberSec-Bootcamp-Projects/ELK-STACK-README.md

-### Creating an Cloud Network and Automated ELK Stack Deployment Over Microsoft Azure
+## ELK Stack Project

-## Creating a scalable cloud network using load balancers and installing an ELK stack configuration across multiple virtual machines using Docker containers and Ansible playbooks.
+### Creating a scalable cloud network and automating ELK Stack deployment to multiple virtual machines using Docker containerization and Ansible playbooks.

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the config files may be used to install only certain pieces of it, such as Filebeat.